p-hebert/date-picker/README.md

 ## Authorship

-- Design and UX by Gregory Benko-Prieur @gregorybp
+- Design and UX by @gregorybp
-- Markup and styling by Guillaume Turgeon @guillaume-t95
+- Markup and styling by @guillaume-t95
-- Javascript by Philippe Hebert @p-hebert
+- Javascript by @p-hebert

 ### Other Notes

-- DateUtils.formatDate can be moved to another repository and be completely and then posted to [this SO post](http://stackoverflow.com/questions/3552461/how-to-format-a-javascript-date)
+- DateUtils.formatDate can be moved to another repository and modified for self-containment and then posted to [this SO post](http://stackoverflow.com/questions/3552461/how-to-format-a-javascript-date)